apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

   # Create a cluster and set cpu to 1 core, memory to 1Gi, storage size to 20Gi and replicas to 3
   kbcli cluster create mycluster --cluster-definition apecloud-mysql --set cpu=1,memory=1Gi,storage=20Gi,replicas=3

+  # Create a cluster and set storageClass to csi-hostpath-sc, if storageClass is not specified,
+  # the default storage class will be used
+  kbcli cluster create mycluster --cluster-definition apecloud-mysql --set storageClass=csi-hostpath-sc

   # Create a cluster and set the class to general-1c1g
   # run "kbcli class list --cluster-definition=cluster-definition-name" to get the class list
   kbcli cluster create mycluster --cluster-definition apecloud-mysql --set class=general-1c1g

   # Create a cluster with replicationSet workloadType and set switchPolicy to Noop
   kbcli cluster create mycluster --cluster-definition postgresql --set switchPolicy=Noop

+  # Create a cluster with more than one component, use "--set type=component-name" to specify the component,
+  # if not specified, the main component will be used, run "kbcli cd list-components CLUSTER-DEFINITION-NAME"
+  # to show the component list in the cluster definition
+  kbcli cluster create mycluster --cluster-definition redis --set type=redis,cpu=1 --set type=redis-sentinel,cpu=200m

   # Create a cluster and use a URL to set cluster resource
   kbcli cluster create mycluster --cluster-definition apecloud-mysql \